rahulio96/devshare-hub/README.md

 Submitted by: **Rahul Gupta**

-This web app: **allows developers, specifically students, to share their cool projects with others!**
+This web app: **allows developers, specifically students, to share their cool projects with others!
+Check it out here: https://devsharehub.netlify.app/**

-Time spent: **18** hours spent in total
+Time spent: **20** hours spent in total

 ## Required Features